Skip to content

 Understanding Your Status as a Foreign Buyer

 If you're not an Australian resident or don't typically live in Australia, you'll be classified as a foreign person under Australian law.
-Don't worry though – while this classification does trigger specific requirements and additional costs when purchasing Queensland property (regardless of the property's value), thousands of foreign buyers successfully navigate this process every year.
+While this classification does trigger specific requirements and additional costs when purchasing Queensland property (regardless of the property's value), thousands of foreign buyers successfully navigate this process every year.

 Key Restrictions for Foreign Property Buyers